 Meg Loeks is an extremely talented portrait/lifestyle photographer.
-Through the photos on her personal Instagram account, we are able to watch her beautiful 3 boys grow up, and experience the beauties of their small rural town.
+Through the photos on her personal Instagram account, we are able to watch her beautiful three boys grow up, and experience the beauty of their small rural town.
 Her photos display a touching mix of comfort as well as spontaneity and adventure.

 Meg’s journey as a photographer began with film when she was only about 11 years old.
 She still has that camera, and likely will forever.
 Meg switched to digital photography in high school.
 There, she took several photo classes, helped to produce the yearbook, and took special interest in developing prints in the dark room.
 She then put down the camera for several years in college, and picked it back up when her first son, Leo, was born.

 Meg got her first DSLR when Leo was born and continued moving up and up.
 She now has a full frame camera, with which she takes photos just about every day.

 Her favorite lens is the SIGMA 85mm F1.4 Art.
 “That’s my lens.
 I absolutely love it.”
 She shoots at F1.6 and says she “gets really nice compression.”
 She also mentioned that the 85mm is just about the only lens she uses outside.
 “It’s super sharp, the color is amazing, and it’s fast.
 Really fast.
 Those three things are what make the 85mm my favorite.”

 I asked Meg about her personal styles and photographing rituals:

 Going into a shoot, do you have goals for the photos you want to capture or do you simply play it by ear?
 “It’s a little bit of both in most cases,” she explained.
 “Sometimes a moment will happen and I will quickly grab a camera.
 Other times, I will try to recreate moments that I have already seen my boys have.
 I usually have some sort of goal, but having toddlers really showed me that unexpected things happen all the time.
 They may be doing something that will completely change my vision.”